GCUGreyArea/python-parser/README.md

 # parser

+## Basic operation

+You can run the parsers agains a defined set of rules and messages with `./parse.py rules logs`.
+To get formated json output run `./parse.py rules logs | jq`.
+Please note that this requires `jq` to be correctly installed in your system.

 ## Basic architecture

 The parser breaks down a parsing problem into recognition and extraction phases, allowing one pattern to delegate ectraction of tokens to another.
 Put simply, a string that contains something like `name=Barry Robinson,status={"company":"Northrup Grumman","job":"Lead Cyber Engineer","opinion":"favourable"}` might be broken into 2 sepperat fragments based on format.